pastel-pickup/data-engr-drug-rec-pipeline/proposal.md

 - https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29

 # What is an individual sample/unit of analysis in this project?
 In other words, what does one row or observation of the data represent?
-An individual sample of analysis is as follows: drugName (categorical): name of drug condition (categorical): name of condition review (text): patient review rating (numerical): 10 star patient rating date (date): date of review entry usefulCount (numerical): number of users who found review useful
+- An individual sample of analysis is as follows:
+1. drugName (categorical): name of drug
+2. condition (categorical): name of condition
+3. review (text): patient review
+4. rating (numerical): 10 star patient rating
+5. date (date): date of review entry
+6. usefulCount (numerical): number of users who found review useful

+# What characteristics/features do you expect to work with?
+In other words, what are your columns of interest?
+- My columns of interest are: 1) drugName, 2) condition, 3) review, 4) rating, and 6) usefulCount

+# If modeling, what will you predict as your target?
+- If modeling, either or a combination of positive drug reviews (text) and high rating (numerical) are my target.

+# Tools: